amiraram23/amiraram23/README.md

 🌟 I'm a passionate Full Stack Developer with a GIS background.
 I’ve built full-stack applications using **PHP, MySQL, JavaScript, Leaflet**, and more.
 I love turning real-world problems into intuitive digital solutions.

-🔭 I’m currently working on:
+🔭 I have currently worked on:
 • **Cars Route System** – an interactive routing web app
 • **GIS Maps & Storytelling Apps** – powered by Esri JS API